mjschultz/django-tastefulpy/docs/serialization.rst

 has their own requirements, their own preferred output format & the desire to have control over what is returned.

-As a result, Tastypie ships with a serializer that tries to meet the basic needs of most use cases, and the flexibility to go outside of that when you need to.
+As a result, Tastefulpy ships with a serializer that tries to meet the basic needs of most use cases, and the flexibility to go outside of that when you need to.